Phone Screen Interviews: The Essential Step in Your Recruitment Process

 If You’re Unsure

-• If you haven’t found any clearly suitable candidates, you could try to Telephone Interview again and probe areas that you have doubts about.
+• If you’re unsure, you could try to Telephone Interview again and probe areas that you have doubts about.

-• You could ask someone else in the Recruitment Team for their view.
+• You could also ask someone else in the Recruitment Team for their view.

 Suitable Candidates